-Response information contained within this OPEP is concerned primarily with a large scale (Level 2/3) hydrocarbon spill where the Perth-based IMT are engaged for support.
-Level 1 spills do not typically require the stand-up of the IMT for support, however on-site response actions to monitor the spill and regulatory requirements for reporting these spills still apply.
-Therefore, the immediate response actions listed in Table 2-1 are relevant for any spill.
-Once sufficient information is known about the spill, the Incident Commander will classify the level of the spill.
-If the spill is classified as a Level 1 spill, then the actions related to Level 2/3 spills do not apply, unless specified by the Incident Commander.
+Response information contained within this Oil Pollution Emergency Plan (OPEP) includes requirements for a Level 1 or 2 hydrocarbon spill.
+A Level 3 spill is not credible for the activity.
+In the event a spill is determined to be Level 2, the Perth-based Incident Management Team (IMT) and Santos Crisis Management Team (CMT) would be engaged for support and implementation of response strategies.
+Level 1 spills are managed through on-site response and IMT is available to assist with regulatory requirements/notifications and support as required.
+Therefore, the immediate response actions listed in Table 2-1 are relevant for a Level 1 or 2 spill.
+Once sufficient information is known about the spill, the Incident Commander (IC) will classify the level of the spill.
+If the spill is classified as a Level 1 spill, then the actions related to Level 2 spills do not apply, unless specified by the Incident Commander.